 About a year ago, I reported that I was experimenting with the Leangains 16 hour intermittent fasting method.
 I wasn’t strict with it.
 I did it about 3 days a week.
-From the post Intermittent Fasting – The 16/8 Update:
+My initial thoughts were:

 Personally I like this intermittent fasting method better.
 It just seems more natural.
 I’m also gaining even more discipline over hunger.
 Being able to decline poor food choices when hungry is now something I’m very comfortable doing.
 I wish I could say I notice the results better than the other method, but it is still too soon to tell.

 As the days got longer and my activity increased, I backed off from the Intermittent Fasting.
 My intention was to return to this method and follow the protocol on a daily basis (as required) in the dead of winter.
 So unlike my initial review, this time I did daily 16 hour fasts and I supplemented with BCAAs prior per the Leangains guide.